kavv210/aurrusfinal-ops-starter/content/pages/index.md

         self:
           animation: [fade-down]
     text: >
-      At Aurrus Consulting, we focus on what truly moves the needle: clarity in strategy, efficiency in execution, and confidence in every decision.
+      We focus on what truly moves the needle: clarity in strategy, efficiency in execution, and confidence in every decision.
 Our partnership model yields not just short‑term gains, but long‑term operational strength and market resilience.
     media:
       url: /images/placeholder-video.mp4
       altText: Aurrus video